spetex/psytrad/presentation.md

  - Popularizátor behaviorální ekonomie
  - **Kniha:** Jak drahé je zdarma?
  - **Kniha:** Jak drahá je intuice?
- - Přednášky nodkazya TED
+ - Přednášky na TED

 ![Dan Ariely](./pictures/dan-ariely.jpeg)

 ---
+**Malcolm Gladwell**: Tipping Point, Outliers, Blink

-Hans and Ola Rosling: How not to be ignorat about the world
+**Hans and Ola Rosling:** How not to be ignorant about the world

 https://www.ted.com/talks/hans_and_ola_rosling_how_not_to_be_ignorant_about_the_world